buenoluis007/CSc59938_Week8/README.md

 Vulnerability #1: Cross-Site Scripting (XSS)

 Press the "Contact" button and start filling out the information.
 In the Feedback area, type ```<script>alert('Luis found the XSS!');</script>```.
 Now login and view the "Feedback."
 An alert will come up on the screen with what you entered before.
+Blue and Red display the XSS as text instead.

 <img src='crosssitescripting.gif' title='xss' width='' />